ZebruhX/code-prettify/README.md

 * Works on HTML pages.
 * Works even if code contains embedded links, line numbers, etc.
 * Simple API: include some JS & CSS and add an onload handler.
-* Lightweights: small download and does not block page from loading while running.
+* Lightweights: small download and does not block the page from loading while running.
 * Customizable styles via CSS.
 See the [themes gallery][1].
 * Supports all C-like, Bash-like, and XML-like languages.
 No need to specify